GerritCodeReview/plugins_x-docs/src/main/resources/Documentation/user.md

 The URL scheme of the plugin allows to access the HTML of all project documentation files in the project from any revision (branch or commit).
-The project name, the revision and the file name must be URL encoded.
+The project name and the revision must be URL encoded.

 ```
   /@PLUGIN@/project/<project>/rev/<revision>/<file>